mami-project/draft-kuehlewind-plus-problem-statement/draft-kuehlewind-plus-problem-statement.md

 --- abstract

-Stack ossification due to middlebox on the communication path that makes implicit assumption about the traffic passing through them hinders protocol evolution and innovation.
+The relative ease of manipulation of transport layer headers by on-path devices in the Internet has led to protocol stack ossification.
+It is difficult to deploy new protocols or protocol features due to implicit assumptions made by middleboxes about the traffic passing through them.
+Some of these middleboxes modify transport headers, as well; these modifications generally interfere with the operation and extensibility of the protocol.
+Integrity protection for all headers, and confidentiality protection for those that elements along the do not need to see to provide network functionality in a transport-independent way, is necessary to rectify this situation.

-This document details this problem and respective deployment challenges, identifies demands for the solution space, and list initial use cases that must be addressed by a proposed solution to provide deployment incentives.
+We introduce the concept of a "path layer", an implicit pseudo-layer in the Internet architecture consisting of those in-network functions that make use of information above the network layer to function.
+This document details the problems that must be solved by the path layer, as a first step to making this layer explicit by giving control to endpoints over the boundary between integrity-protected and confidentiality-protected transport layer information.
+It additionally identifies constraints on the solution space, and lists initial use cases that must be addressed by a proposed solution to provide deployment incentives.

 --- middle

 # Problem Statement

 Given the increasing number of middleboxes in the Internet, we see an ossification of the protocol stack that makes it difficult or at least overly complicated to deploy new protocols or protocol extensions.
-Examples are new transport protocols such as SCTP or QUIC, which can only be deployed using UDP as an encapsulation protocol, or simply TCP extensions that might be stripped at any point during the connection.
+Examples are new transport protocols such as SCTP or QUIC, which can only be deployed using UDP as an encapsulation protocol, or TCP options that might be stripped at any point during the connection or lead to connection failure.
 This ossification does not only make protocol design complicated  as such cases must be handled by fall-back or happy-eyeball mechanisms, it also hinders innovation in the transport layer that is needed to establish new services with different traffic characteristic and network requirements, given that performance enhancing extensions are in many case just not usable.

 While UDP encapsulation provides the needed port information which is necessary for rather simple network mechanisms such NAT, stateful